robertdfrench/zoolander-ci/README.md

 # Zoolander CI
-Zoolander CI is a minimal CI environment for illumos-based projects.
+Zoolander is a minimal CI environment for the [illumos][1] operating system.
 It provides a single VM which manages CI for a single GitHub project, namely itself.
 If you are looking for a *real* CI system, try [Cirrus CI](https://cirrus-ci.org/).

 ### Features
 * Updates commit status when builds start, pass, or fail